The Valhalla Project Niagara is a non profit charity for veterans and first responders with PTSD.

 All meals and accommodation are provided.

-The program covers topics such as support network management, suicide prevention, basic education, various coping skills , lifestyle management, medications, addictions, therapies available, including the therapist code of conduct.
+The program explores areas such as support network management, suicide prevention, basic education, various coping skills , lifestyle management, medications, addictions, therapies available, including the therapist code of conduct.
 Support network management teaches participants how to communicate in a stigma free way.
 It also encourages real-time checkins and identifying current state of arousal.
-Basic education teaches how to be aware of how ptsd manifests in the body and how it affects your ability to function.
+Basic education demonstrates how to be aware of how ptsd manifests in the body and how it affects your ability to function.
 By knowing this we can take active steps to ensure the symptoms do not prevail.

-The segment on medications explains the various pharmaceutical intended uses and side effects.
+The segment on medications explains the various pharmaceuticals' intended uses and side effects.
 Further, cannabis is also explained, demystified , and destigmatized.
-Participants are able to have a more learned conversation with their health care provider
+Participants are able to have a more learned conversation with their health care provider.

 The subject of addictions is explored.
 The various programs and modes are explained 12 step vs harm reduction.
 Various coping skills are demonstrated throughout. participants can utilize and the new skills